alphagov/government-service-design-manual/service-manual/phases/alpha.md

 Think of it as a proof-of-concept.
 Is the solution appropriate?
 Is your approach viable?
 Do you have enough understanding of your users' needs to meet them?
 If not, find out more and make a new prototype.

 ## How long does it take?
 The alpha phase is another relatively short phase.
-At GDS, we try to limit these to about two months, running in week long sprints over a 6-9 week period.
+At GDS, we try to limit these to about two months, running in week long sprints over a 6-8 week period.

 ## Who do I need?
 This phase involves a relatively small core team, who will be capable of rapidly iterating solutions.
 It will probably expand and contract in size as different specialisms are required.

+This core team will be a mix of stakeholders, and makers (designers and developers) particularly those familiar with [user research](/service-manual/users/introduction-to-user-research.html).
+It will be led by the service manager.

 ## What are the outputs?

 * high level [story cards](/service-manual/agile/writing-user-stories.html)
-* plan for alpha / beta / live (decreasingly detailed)
+* plan for [beta](/service-manual/phases/beta.html) and running of the [live](/service-manual/phases/live.html) service (decreasingly detailed)
 * working basic system that provides limited functionality that can be shown to a number of users
 * understanding around legacy systems to replace or wrap or integrate with
 * cross-functional requirements